favionline/partner-events-tracking-gtm-template/doc/implementation-guide/readme.md

 ![Add tag](add-tag.png)

+### How to verify that the events are triggering correctly

+The best way to verify that the events are triggering correctly is to turn on the `Debug Mode` in the tag configuration.

+Then you will see all the events that are triggered and registered by the tracking script in the browser console / developer tools (usually F12 in browser).

+If GTM tags are firing, but you see no events being logged, you should see error messages in web console.

+You should also see network requests being sent to `https://partner-events.favi.{XX}`, where `{XX}` is the country where your e-shop is registered.

+Chrome and Chrome-based browsers may not show responses for failed requests, so in order to see helpful error messages from the API, please try using Firefox or the most reliable way is using a "copy as cURL" feature on the request.

+If your e-shop is using Content Security Policy, see the dedicated section below.

 ### `createOrder` event

 Use this event after an order is created on your e-shop with products that you advertise on FAVI.
 We will send a review request to the customer.